OliverKrieger/obsidian-markdown-viewer/README.md

 ObsidianVault/
 │
 ├── DM Notes/
-└── Players/ <-- this folder is usually used for VITE_PLAYER_MARKDOWN_PATH
+└── Players/
 ```

 Only the folder referenced in your `.env` file is imported.
 It is **your responsibility** to keep DM Notes and Player Notes separated in Obsidian.

 ---